TheLe0/saibanchou/README.md

 - [X] Use redis to cache the information
 - [ ] Implement refresh tokens
+- [ ] Change the algoithm of the JWT to use private and public key
 - [X] Implement authorization by roles